abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 7. In the **Right table for merge**, select **ProductItemGroup**.

-8. Select **StockItemID** columns from both the tables.
+8. Select the **StockItemID** columns from both tables.
 We are going to join using this column.

 9. Select **Left outer** as the **Join kind**.

 10. Select **OK**.
-New Merge query is created.
+A new Merge query is created.

     ![](../media/lab-03/image70.png)

-11. With Merge query selected, from the ribbon, select **Home -> Advanced editor**.
-Advanced editor dialog opens.
+11. With the Merge query selected, from the ribbon, select **Home -> Advanced editor**.
+The advanced editor dialog opens.

     ![](../media/lab-03/image59.png)